pixl8/preside-ext-map-picker/README.md

 The extension provides the ability to set the chart defaults at the start of a page, both by including preset defaults and custom instance-specific settings.
 This is done by calling the `setChartDefaults()` helper method - this should be done before rendering any charts on a page, and will apply to all charts on the page.

-The method takes two arguments (both optional): `config`, which is a string value referring to a predefined set of defaults from `Config.cfc`; and `custom`, a struct containing adhoc settings which can be set within the context of a single page.
+The method takes two arguments (both optional): `config`, which is a string value referring to a predefined set of defaults from `Config.cfc`; and `custom`, a struct containing ad-hoc settings which can be set within the context of a single page.

 ```
 setChartDefaults(